georkost4/TodayILearned/Side-Tasks/diary.md

 16/8/2018

 Went to work , ate lunch, took a afternoon nap , went for coffee and thats sums it up .

+17/8/2018

+Went to work , ate lunch , took a nap , went for coffee to play some cards .
+Went home ate dinner submitted my cap stage 1 project and went outside again(poor choice).

+18/8/2018

+Went to work , ate lunch , took a nap , went for coffee by the river and returned home to eat dinner and to write some commits here .